 Matter website: www.totalwealthreceiver.com

 Receiver for a lender licensed by the Small Business Administration (“SBA”) to make and service SBA guaranteed loans.
 The Receiver managed and serviced a loan portfolio of SBA 7-A and 504 loans, and non-SBA loans.
 The Receiver conducted a forensic accounting.
-The underlying litigation was contested by the defendant, who is currently incarcerated.
+The underlying litigation was contested by the defendant.
 The Receiver monetized all problem loans, sold the SBA 504 program loans for a 110% of par, and sold 7-A loans for 90% of par.
 Receiver distributed $35 million to investor/victims, or 86% of their losses.

 Matter website: www.sbcapitalreceiver.com